fly-lang/fly/llvm/docs/ProgrammersManual.rst

 more than you are used to, or have seen before.
 Because of this, you might want to do a little background reading in the techniques used and capabilities of the library.
-There are many good pages that discuss the STL, and several books on the subject that you can get, so it will not be discussed in this document.
+There are many good pages that discuss the STL, and several books on the subject that you can getValue, so it will not be discussed in this document.

 Here are some useful links: